space_object:create_index() | Tarantool

 object space_object

-space_object:create_index(index-name[, options])
+space_object:create_index(index-name[, index_opts])

 Create an index.

-It is mandatory to create an index for a space before trying to insert tuples into it, or select tuples from it.
+It is mandatory to create an index for a space before trying to insert tuples into it or select tuples from it.
 The first created index will be used as the primary-key index, so it must be unique.

 Parameters: